 Water and sanitation

-Safe water, improved sanitation and good hygiene prevent illness and disease.
-UNICEF has assisted countries in making steady progress on expanding access to clean water and improved sanitation.
-Since 1990, the proportion of people in the region with improved sanitation has risen from 49% to 66% – but this still means that around 670 million people do not have access to proper sanitation facilities.
-On top of this, some 236 million people, or 12% of the total population, lack access to safe water.
+Safe water, improved sanitation and good hygiene (WASH) prevent illness and disease.
+UNICEF has helped countries in East Asia and the Pacific make steady progress on expanding access to safe drinking water and improved sanitation and hygiene.
+Several countries in this region have achieved middle income status and are undergoing rapid economic changes, however, since 1990, the proportion of people in the region with proper sanitation facilities has risen from 49 per cent to 76 per cent most recently– but this still means that around 519 million people do not have access to such facilities.
+Access to safe /improved water supply increased greatlybut some 130 million people lack access to safe water.

 Despite steady progress, pneumonia and diarrhoea remain the biggest killers of children under five-years-old in this region.
 Sanitation and hygiene remain among the main contributing factors to high child mortality and under-nutrition (stunting and anemia) rates.
 Differences in access to safe water and sanitation reveal persisting inequities, with rural areas, urban slums and poorest part of the population lagging far behind.
 Around 83 million people or 4% of the population in the region - mostly the poor - are estimated to practice open defecation.

 In the Pacific sub-region, consisting of 14 Pacific island countries and Papua New Guinea, both sanitation and water coverage is far below the East Asia average, with rate of progress stagnant, with minimal gains made since 1990.
 The overall water security of Pacific island countries are threatened by population growth, urbanisation, and changing land-use pattern and the impacts of climate change and the increasing frequency of extreme weather, such as tropical depressions and cyclones.